projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 .. rst-class:: numbered-step

-Build with the ACRN scenario
+Build With the ACRN Scenario
 ****************************

 Currently, the ACRN hypervisor defines these typical usage scenarios: